gerardrecinto/flicks/README.md

 The following **optional** features are implemented:

-- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [x ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
 - [ ] Customize the navigation bar.

 The following **additional** features are implemented:

-- [x ] List anything else that you can get done to improve the app functionality!
+- [ ] List anything else that you can get done to improve the app functionality!
-- changed color of each movie cell to brown

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):